szunami/blog-1/2016-11-18-processors-part-two.html.md

 - digital design
 category: How Computers Work
 number: 3
+summary: >
+  A continued exploration of computer processors and memory.
 ---

 Unlike the previous two posts, I am going to massively skim, abridge, and